OR WAIT 15 SECS

 Picaridin has the advantage of being odorless and it does not dissolve plastics the way DEET does.

 Follow label instructions carefully when using any insect repellent.
 Repellents should not be used on infants less than 2 months old.
-The
+The American Academy of Pediatrics has not yet issued specific recommendations concerning the use of picaridin or oil of lemon eucalyptus for children.

 Loose-fitting long sleeves and long pants can afford added protection from mosquito bites.
 People should also be aware that aromatic cosmetics and dark clothing may help attract unwanted insects.